ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: OUR APPROACH

-To maintain consistency between geometric and semantic layers in the presence of depth noise and vision errors, we refine each estimated product position along the camera ray using Bresenham’s line algorithm \cite{koopman1987bresenham} until it aligns with the nearest occupied cell boundary on the occupancy map.
-This “pull/push” step mitigates small misalignments between per-frame estimates and the geometric map.
+To mitigate depth noise and vision errors, we refine each estimated product position along the camera ray using Bresenham’s line algorithm \cite{koopman1987bresenham} until it aligns with the nearest occupied occupancy map cell, preventing minor misalignments.
 Figure~\ref{fig:sem_map} visualizes the resulting semantic layer overlaid on the occupancy grid; for clarity, the plot shows only the dominant class per cell, while the map stores full per-class count distributions.